-Tasks can range from designing program project activities and positioning client-facing communications to working with non-technology departments to assign resources to achieve program project goals.
+Tasks can range from designing project activities and positioning client-facing communications to working with non-technology departments to assigning resources to achieve project goals.

 Essential Functions & Responsibilities

-- Work with program managers to determine required resources inside and outside of the program team.
+- Work with program managers to determine required resources inside and outside of the project team.
 Collaborate with people managers to identify and assign resources to individual project tasks.

 - Meet work standards by following production, productivity, quality, and customer-service standards; resolving operational problems; and identifying work process improvements.

-- Drive execution of individual projects to ensure on-time delivery within project budget.
+- Drive execution of individual projects to ensure on-time delivery within the project budget.